COMPETITIVE GOVERNANCE

 A Sector regulating family law is established.

-The purpose of the Family Law Sector is to regulate family issues.
+The purpose of the Family Law Sector is to regulate matters related to family law.

-Parents control and have responsibility for their children; parents hold 100% of the civil liberties of their children until the child is 13 years of age; starting at the age of 13 until their 18th birthday, teenagers progressively, at a 1.66% a month rate, share that control and their civil liberties with their parents; at the age of 18, a person assumes the full responsibilities of a citizen and complete control of their civil liberties.
+Parents control and are responsible for their children; parents hold 100% of their children's civil liberties until the child is 13 years of age; starting at age 13 and continuing until their 18th birthday, teenagers progressively, at a rate of 1.66% per month, share that control and their civil liberties with their parents; at age 18, a person assumes the full responsibilities of a citizen and complete control of their civil liberties.

-The Family Law Sector's Rating System must set Rating Floors on Family Law CRA's regarding many areas of abuse and parental responsibilities; a 70% Rating System vote increases Family Law Rating Floors, and a 40% vote lowers Family Law Rating Floors.
+The Family Law Sector's Rating System must set Rating Floors for Family Law CRAs across many areas of abuse and parental responsibilities; a 70% Rating System vote increases Family Law Rating Floors, and a 40% vote lowers them.

-American citizens are protected from conception, subject to their parents' Family Law CRA.
+American citizens’ lives are protected from conception under their parents' Family Law CRA.

 Sector 5.
 Religion

-The purpose of the Religion Sector is for organizational purposes and to ensure religious liberty.
+The purpose of the Religion Sector is organizational and to ensure religious liberty.

-Religious freedom, broadly defined, is an individual civil liberty and must not be infringed.
+Religious freedom, broadly defined, is an individual civil liberty that must not be infringed.

-Sector Boards and Parent Sector Boards within the full CRA Structure may not address religion; this includes regulating, limiting, promoting, funding, diminishing, inhibiting, all broadly defined; CRA's may address or involve religion, broadly defined.
+Sector Boards and Parent Sector Boards within the full CRA Structure may not address religion; this includes regulating, limiting, promoting, funding, diminishing, or inhibiting, all broadly defined.
+CRAs may address or involve religion, broadly defined.

-Sectors 6,7,8,9, and 10 are considered the Foreign Protection System
+Sectors 6, 7, 8, 9, and 10 constitute the Foreign Protection System

-Law enforcement must faithfully enforce immigration and other DFP laws on a routine and consistent basis; however, Sector 9 may fund law enforcement when there is a significant burden in this category.
+Law enforcement must faithfully enforce immigration and other DFP laws on a routine, consistent basis; however, Sector 9 may fund domestic law enforcement when there is a significant burden in this area.

 The mission of space exploration is in Sector 8's jurisdiction.